Vittor-Javidan/EarthLog/docs/tasks.md

 + Must implement a button on MainScreen Layout to navigate to Config Screen before
 + Must have a button to redirect to a language selection screen
     + The language selected must be green

+## All Config Screens

+- Must have go back button

 ## Project Creation Screen